Jesperoka/battlebuds/README.md

 # battlebuds
-Learning Zig, libDRM and HID controller interfacing by making a game.
+Learning Zig, libdrm and HID controller interfacing by making a game.

 This is for educational purposes for the forseeable future.